-March 2008 Effective From:
+Effective From: March 2008

-Ouery to WHO-URC from Ireland on the use of code Z22.52 carrier of Hepatitis C. Reason for Standard:
+Reason for Standard: Query to WHO-URC from Ireland on the use of code Z22.52 carrier of Hepatitis C.

-Patients are either in an acute or chronic phase of hepatitis C. Advised by the WHO-URC committee that code Z22.52 Carrier of Viral Hepatitis C is under and ACS 0104.
+Patients are either in an acute or chronic phase of hepatitis C. Advised by the WHO-URC committee that code Z22.52 Carrier of Viral Hepatitis C is under review.

-Standard Deleted: Standard deleted as advice incorporated into 8th edition ICD-10-AM/ACHI/ACS
+Standard deleted as advice incorporated into 8th edition ICD-10-AM/ACHI/ACS Standard Deleted: